AmpersandTarski/prototype-frontend/docs/definition_of_done.md

 ### Agreed ready for implementation

 This means that at least one or (preferably) two developers understand the requirements sufficiently to start implementation.
-It should be checked during sprint planning
+It should be checked during sprint planning.

-This activity acts as an alternative for the more formally defined Definition of Ready, as we currently have no Definition of Ready.
+This activity acts as an alternative for the more formally defined Definition of Ready for issues.

 ### Manually tested